Verwex/Funkin-Mic-d-Up-SC/README.md

 ## HTML Building:

-HTML Compiling currently does not work as Mic'd Up! writes data to files with desktop-only features.
+HTML Compiling currently does not work as Mic'd Up! currently requires desktop-only libraries to function properly.

 ## Desktop Building: